 Meet Card: it would be fantastic to have some of these because it would save a ot of kennel-watching.
 They are a fixture list of where and when the hunt will be meeting throughout the season.
-As far as we’re aware, the only hunt still advertising their meets is the Duke of Beaufort’s Hunt who are monitored by the fantastic Cirencester Illegal Hunt Watch.
-For the rest of them, let us know if you’ve got any meets or, indeed, a meet card past or present!
+The only hunt still advertising their meets (up until the 2019 – 2020 season) was the Duke of Beaufort’s Hunt (who are monitored by the fantastic Cirencester Illegal Hunt Watch).
+Let us know if you’ve got any meets or, indeed, a meet card past or present for any hunt!

 Hunting Horns: horns are used by the hunt to control the hounds – to encourage or call back – or to signify the end of the day, a kill or to summon the terriermen.
 Sabs can also use them to try and get the hounds to stop them giving chase to the hunted animal, to bring the pack over or lift the heads of the hounds, taking their noses off the scent and giving the hunted animal a few more valuable seconds to escape.

 Citronella Sprays: we tend to use a mix of a few drops of citronella essential oil (the stuff horse riders often use to repel flies from the horses) and water in a spray bottle, like the kind used in the garden.
 This is used to cover the scent left by a fox.
 So if we saw a fox running from a hedgerow into a woodland and hounds were nearby or hunting the fox, we would spray in a wide area around where the fox had run, foiling the scent, even temporarily.